What is a Professional Counselor Associate (PCA)?

 What is your cancellation policy?

-If you need to cancel a session, please do so at least 24 hours in advance.
+If you need to cancel a session, please do so at least 24 hours in advance, when possible.
 Sessions cancelled with less than 24-hour notice may be charged up to the full session rate, depending on the nature of the circumstances.
 You can phone me, text me, or email me about cancellation and rescheduling.
+Any notice is better than no notice, and no-shows more often result in an assessed fee than do late cancellations.

 What will counseling be like with you?

-For other professionals or potential clients looking for more technical terms of what I described above, I aim to be first and foremost client-centered, influenced by systems theory, and approach the therapeutic relationship from an attachment perspective.
-I use a trauma-informed approach when called for.
+For other professionals or potential clients looking for more technical terms of what I described above, I aim to be first and foremost client-centered, and approach the therapeutic relationship from an attachment perspective.
+I use a trauma-informed approach.
 My theoretical orientation is Contemporary Adlerian Theory, which integrates well with a variety of other interventions and techniques.
 I often incorporate themes and tools from Third Wave Cognitive-Behavioral Therapies, Psychoeducation, Neuropsychology, Family Systems Theory, and Narrative Therapy.

-I don't know if I want to do counseling via video (telehealth)?
+I don't know if I want to do counseling virtually (teletherapy)?

-When COVID-19 shutdowns began in March, I was feeling uncertain about offering services via telehealth.
+There are several terms for providing counseling services electronically: virtual therapy, teletherapy, telehealth services, distance counseling, video therapy, online counseling, etc. When the COVID-19 shutdowns began in March 2020, I was feeling uncertain about offering services virtually.
 While I had participated in a basic telehealth training, it hadn't interested me.
-I was concerned that the Client - Counselor connection would be difficult to establish and maintain, and that counseling might be ineffective.
+I was concerned that the Client-Counselor connection would be difficult to establish and maintain, and that counseling might be ineffective.

-After nearly a year in complete telehealth mode, I can tell you that I was wrong.
-The majority of my clients report that counseling is effective; we establish a relationship, we work together, and progress happens just as if we were in person.
+After nearly two years in virtual mode, I can tell you that I was wrong.
+The majority of my clients report that teletherapy is effective.
+Just as happens in-person, we establish a relationship, we work together, and progress happens.
 It takes some getting used to (and some patience with technical glitches).
-That being said, telehealth is not for everyone.
-There are some circumstances where telehealth is not beneficial or not possible.
-If you are feeling uncertain and have more questions about telehealth, I invite you to contact me.
+The majority of my current clients prefer to stay in virtual services and recent studies show that the vast majority of people prefer it.
+That being said, teletherapy is not for everyone.
+There are some circumstances where teletherapy is not beneficial or not possible.
+If you are uncertain or doubtful, but are open to the possibility of teletherapy, please contact me.
 We can try it out via a free consultation, or I can try to answer any questions you may have on initial inquiry.

 Can you tell me anything more about yourself as a person?

 I am a born and raised Oregonian, and prefer the open spaces of the countryside over the buzz of the city.
-Some of my interests include gardening, cooking, health and wellness, reading historical fiction, watching college football, camping and the outdoors, and binging TV series on Netflix.
+Some of my interests include gardening, cooking, health and wellness, reading historical fiction, watching college football, camping and the outdoors, and compelling TV series.
 I am a wife and a mom.
 I enjoy time with others, hanging out with my dog, as well as time alone.

 How do you view spirituality?
 How does this affect my counseling?

 I grew up in the Christian tradition.
-I have found my faith to be both the foundation and the driving force behind my love for people and my desire to provide acceptance, compassion, and understanding to all that walk into my counseling office.
+I have found my faith to be both the foundation and the driving force behind my love for people and my desire to provide acceptance, compassion, and understanding to each person I enounter in my counseling work.

 While my personal faith is an important part of my life, I recognize that there are a multitude of perspectives within and outside of the Christian faith.
 I combine this personal perspective with my professional ethical responsibility to not impose my beliefs on others as well as honor the beliefs of my clients.
 It is for these reasons that I leave the option of spiritual integration up to you.
 Some people want to incorporate aspects of their spiritual life into counseling, while others (whether or not they have a spiritual tradition or practices) choose to leave it out.
 I ask a general question about spirituality on the intake form to get an idea of your preference.
 As with any topic or direction in counseling, you always reserve the right to change your mind after this initial decision.